The Loan Market Association Transparency Guidelines

 The LMA Guidelines do not have any legal effect and are solely intended to record the LMA’s view on best practice for guidance.
 A breach of the LMA Guidelines will not, therefore, of itself give rise to a legal liability owed by one lender to another.

-However, it should be noted that the LMA Guidelines are not the only guidance provided by an industry body with regard to the secondary loan market.
+However, the LMA Guidelines are not the only guidance provided by an industry body with regard to the secondary loan market.
 In response to the LMA Guidelines, the Alternative Investment Managers Associations (AIMA) issued its own note on sound practice in the secondary loan market (the AIMA Guidelines), which takes a different approach to the LMA Guidelines on certain issues outlined later in this chapter.
 It is, therefore, possible that the FCA could also take the AIMA Guidelines into account when determining what constitutes proper standards of market conduct, and market participants will need to form their own views as to which set of guidelines to follow where there is inconsistency between the two.

 Syndicate confidential information